SameerPhD/SameerGajghate_RestAPIAssignmentSolution-1/README.md

-You can also view all the screenshots of the project in [Screenshot of the RestAPIAssignment.pdf]
+You can also view all the screenshots of the project in [Screenshot of the RestAPIAssignment.pdf] (https://github.com/SameerPhD/SameerGajghate_RestAPIAssignmentSolution-1/blob/main/SameerGajghate_RestAPIAssignmentSolution-main/Screenshot%20of%20the%20RestAPIAssignment.pdf "Screenshot of the RestAPIAssignment.pdf")

 Assignment on RestAPI from